Can you sell your home bought with help to buy equity loan?

 When do you have to pay off the loan?

 Help to Buy Equity Loans become repayable after 25 years or at the time you sell your home.
 This means that upon completion, you will first pay off the remaining amount of the loan.
+You way wish to read up on what happens on completion day to understand the other obligations you have.

 How to sell your Help to Buy home?